thehamzaataj/Next_Auth_Todo/README.md

 ## Features

 - **User Authentication**: Sign up and log in with Google or using email/password credentials.
-- **Todo Management**: Add, update, and delete tasks.
+- **Todo Management**: Add, update, and delete tasks with ease.
 - **Protected Routes**: Only authenticated users can access the dashboard and edit pages.
 - **Real-Time Updates**: No page refresh required when adding, editing, or deleting tasks.
-- **Responsive Design**: Fully responsive design for mobile, tablet, and desktop devices.
+- **Responsive Design**: Fully responsive design optimized for mobile, tablet, and desktop devices.

 ---